notthetup/blog/_posts/2014-01-18-gingerale.md

  - Food
 ---

 I've been dabbling with simple fermentation for a few years now.
-[Kefir (an awesome probiotic)][0], and our dear yeast and do wonders to sugars.
+[Kefir (an awesome probiotic)][0], and yeast and do wonders to sugar in it's various forms.

 I started with making gingerale based on [this recipe from David B. Fankhauser at the U.C.
 Clermont College][1] with mixed results.